carlosganzerla/cl-sqs/README.md

 - `DB_PASSWORD`: Password of the Postgres instance (defaults to `postgres`).
 - `DB_NAME`: Name of the Postgres instance database (defaults to `postgres`).
 - `API_KEY`: The API key used to authenticate requests.
-Defaults to `nil`, in which case no authentication is used.
+Defaults to `nil`, in which case no authentication is used and the `api-key` header can be omitted.
 - `WOO_ARGS`: A prop-list containing the keyword args of `woo:run`.
 Defaults to `nil`.
-The values on `docker-compose.yml` seem satisfactory for basic production usage.
+The values on `docker-compose.yml` seem satisfactory for basic usage.

 ### Running the app